filyp/MUDMAN/README.md

 It contains a simple example of unlearning on the Pile-Bio dataset with Llama-3.2-1B and then relearning back.

 # Reproducing the paper results

-In case of reproducibility problems not covered in the instructions below, feel free to sumbit an issue.

 ## Locally